chinafreeman/mypython/README.txt

-Talk is cheap, show me the code.
+Talk is cheap, show me the code

+oh my god.
+three years has passed.